 Policies and Guidelines from Other Universities

 This is a great online resource that runs you through the nuances and steps of grading and gathering student feedback.
-The tip sheet series is particularly helpful in providing quick, incisive strategies at your fingertips.

 Assigning Course Grades